Kings Mountain, California: Government Land

 The community is encircled by government reservations.
 The San Francisco Peninsula Watershed, owned by the City and County of San Francisco, is north.
 East of the community is Huddart County Park and the adjoining Phleger Estate operated by the County of San Mateo.
 To the south and west is Midpeninsula Regional Open Space District's Purisima Creek Redwoods Open Space Preserve.

 History

 During the late 19th century, an extensive timber and saw-milling industry felled thousands of acres of virgin redwoods.
 The remaining and substantial redwood forests are nearly all second-growth trees.
 Until the 1950s, a majority of Kings Mountain's inhabitants were summer residents, including residents of Henrik Ibsen Park, a private 40 acre recreational facility for Sons of Norway members from San Francisco.
-More recently, however, with the building of interstate highway 280 making San Francisco only a 40-minute commute, and a booming Silicon Valley economy, Kings Mountain has become a full-time residential community, with million dollar homes now outnumbering rustic cabins.
+More recently, however, since the building of Interstate 280 in the 1960s and '70s, making San Francisco only a 40-minute commute, and with a booming Silicon Valley economy, Kings Mountain has become a full-time residential community, with million-dollar homes now outnumbering rustic cabins.

 In 1953, BCPA Flight 304 crashed into Kings Mountain, killing all passengers aboard, including pianist William Kapell and eighteen others.